pagaldilz/pagaldilz/README.md

 ## Tagline
-Building tools for tomorrow.
-Learning by doing.
-Reinventing for the future.
+I'm a vibecoder who believes in building tools for tomorrow, not just today.
+I learn by doing—every project teaches me something new.
+I'm constantly reinventing myself for the future, treating AI as an art form that gets better with practice and close observation.

 ---